 Hindus throughout the country in Nepal, those communities who celebrate Bada Dashain observe the eighth day of this ten-day-long Dashain festival as the “Maha Ashtami”, by worshipping Goddess Durga Bhawani.
 It falls on the bright blue lunar night, Ashwin Sukla Pakchya Ashtami tithi of Ashwin month according to the Hindu Calendar.
 In Dashain Ghar (Puja Kotha, a worship room) invoked by Navadurga Bhawani from the first day of Bada Dashain, on the eighth day of Navratri, i.e. on the day of Maha Ashtami, special worship of Mahakali or Bhadrakali is performed.
 Along with various nine forms of Navadurga Bhavani, they are as follows:- Shailaputri, Chandraghanta, Kushmanda, Skandama, Katyayani, Bramhcharini, Kalratri, Mahagauri, and Siddhidatri.
-People during the worship of goddess Durga, on the eighth day, Ashtami perform the sacrifice of five different animals like Goat, buffalo, hen, pigeon, and duck.
+People during the worship of goddess Durga, on the eighth day (Ashtami), perform the sacrifice of five different animals like Goat, buffalo, hen, pigeon, and duck.

 According to the Hindu scriptures, there is a religious belief that Bhadrakali was born on this Ashtami day as a very powerful mother goddess who destroyed the sacrificial fire (Yagya) of king Daksha Prajapati, during the Satya Yuga.
-Therefore, on the day of Maha Ashtami, especially goddess Bhadrakali is duly worshiped with various sixteen puja items.
-On this day, most of the Nepalese also worship their own deity/deities, while in all the houses of the farmers, the plowing materials established inside the worship room on the seventh day of the festival, such as plowshares, pickaxes and hand weapons, etc., also are worshiped.
+Therefore, on the day of Maha Ashtami, especially the goddess Bhadrakali is duly worshiped with various sixteen puja items.
+On this day, most of the Nepalese also worship their own deity/deities, while in all the houses of the farmers, the plowing materials established inside the worship room on the seventh day of the festival, such as plowshares, pickaxes, and hand weapons, etc., also are worshiped.

 The Hindus all over the world celebrate Sharad Navaratri and Chaitra Navaratri, among these two Navaratri, celebrated widely by devotees of Goddess Shakti the Sharad Navaratri holds more importance as it falls during the Bada Dashain festival.
-Each one day of Navaratri is dedicated to one form of the Goddess Durga therefore, all nine days, devotees wake up early, after the Nitya karmas, purify themself with a bath, and pray to Goddess with multiple offering of fruits and sweets, etc. In this offering, one should include nine types of flowers, nine janau, nine betelnuts, nine incense, nine pairs of oil lamps, nine small plates of sweets, etc, nine coins.
+Each one day of Navaratri is dedicated to one form of the Goddess Durga therefore, on all nine days, devotees wake up early, after the Nitya karmas, purify themself with a bath, and pray to Goddess with multiple offerings of fruits and sweets, etc. In this offering, one should include nine types of flowers, nine janau, nine betelnuts, nine incense, nine pairs of oil lamps, nine small plates of sweets, etc, and nine coins.
 In the middle, one should put nine mana (ten handfuls), or nine pathi (eight manas), or nine handfuls of rice representing the Goddess Navadurga and perform the worshipping procedure.

 Maha Ashtami Mantra